Adriantxu/Adriantxu/README.md

 # 💫 About Me:
-🔭 I’m currently working as a Fullstack Developer!<br>🧑🏻‍🎓 I'm currently studying in Epitech, the European Institute of Technology.<br>👯 I’m looking to collaborate on any project!
-Let's get in touch!<br>🌱 I’m currently learning DevOps and AI.
-Want to help me?<br>💬 Ask me about anything!
+🔭 I’m currently working as a Fullstack Developer!<br>🧑🏻‍🎓 I'm have studied at Epitech, the European Institute of Technology.<br>👯 I’m looking to collaborate on any project!
+Let's get in touch!<br>💬 Ask me about anything!
 I'm curious!<br>⚡ Fun fact, despite being a programmer, I have quite an active life!<br>🚵 I love going mountain biking!
 Want to join me?

 ## 🌐 Socials: